-Wishing to borrow some books, to while away the long solitary hours in which I am obliged to rest, I asked for a circulating library, and was directed to the only one in the place.
-I had to ascend a steep staircase-so disgustingly dirty, that it was necessary to draw my drapery carefully round me to escape pollution.
-On entering a large room, unfurnished except with bookshelves, I found several men sitting or rather sprawling upon chairs, and reading the newspapers.
+I had to ascend a steep staircase -so disgustingly dirty, that it was necessary to draw my drapery carefully around me to escape pollution.
+On entering a large room, unfurnished except with book shelves, I found several men sitting or rather sprawling upon chairs, and reading the newspapers.
 The collection of books was small; but they were not of a common or vulgar description.
 I found some of the best modern publications in French and English.
-The man-gentleman I should say, for all are gentlemen here-who stood behind the counter, neither moved his hat from his head, nor bowed on my entrance, nor showed any officious anxiety to serve or oblige; but, with this want of what we English consider due courtesy, there was no deficiency of real civility-far from it.
-When I inquired on what terms I might have some books to read, this gentleman desired I would take any books I pleased. and not think about payment or deposit.
-I remonstrated, and represented that I was a stranger at an inn-that my stay was uncertain, &c.; and the reply was, that from a lady and a stranger he could not think of receiving remuneration: and then gave himself some trouble to look out the books I wished for. which I took away with me.
+The man - gentleman I should say, for all are gentlemen here --- who stood behind the counter. neither moved his hat from his head, nor bowed on my entrance. nor showed any officious anxiety to serve or oblige; but, with this want of what we English consider due courtesy, there was no deficiency of real civility - far from it.
+When I inquired on what terms I might have some books to read, this gentleman desired I would take any books I pleased, and not think about payment or deposit.
+I remonstrated, and represented that I was a stranger at an inn-that my stay was uncertain, &c.; and the reply was, that from a lady and a stranger he could not think of receiving remuneration: and then gave himselt some trouble to look out the books I wished for, which I took away with me.
 He did not even ask the name of the hotel at which I was staying; and when I returned the books, persisted in declining all payment from "a lady and a stranger."